-Without a doubt it was the paparazzi photographs and reports of the greatest 20th century love affair that helped promote Puerto Vallarta as one of the most romantic places in the world, and this all started in the area of the city (town at that time) called Gringo Gulch.
+Without a doubt, it was the paparazzi photographs and reports of the greatest 20th-century love affair that helped promote Puerto Vallarta as one of the most romantic places in the world, and this all started in the area of the city (a town at that time) called Gringo Gulch.

 Gringo Gulch from the Cuale River, 1963

-Some of his houses and designs include, Casa Caracol, Casa Catalina, Villa Bursus (the house Burton bought in 1977 for his second wife, Susan Hunt), Casa Puesta del Sol and Casa Tabachín, built in 1957 and which John Huston rented after leaving Casa Kimberley to house Burton and Taylor.
+Some of his houses and designs include Casa Caracol, Casa Catalina, Villa Bursus (the house Burton bought in 1977 for his second wife, Susan Hunt), Casa Puesta del Sol and Casa Tabachín, built in 1957 and which John Huston rented after leaving Casa Kimberley to house Richard Burton and Elizabeth Taylor.

 Another important personality linked to this neighborhood includes Guillermo Wulff, who left a profound mark in Puerto Vallarta and the Marina Vallarta, it was he who introduced the cupola as an architectural element in most of the homes he built.